The ABCs of ACA, Part 2: Forms 1095-B and -C will help taxpayers spell out their insurance coverage

 Taxpayers generally don’t need Form 1095-B to file a tax return

 Unlike the Form 1095-A, there’s no information on the Form 1095-B that taxpayers would need to directly enter on their tax return.
 The form is meant to inform taxpayers about their coverage status for the year.
-The information on Form 1095-B allows taxpayers (and the IRS) to determine whether the taxpayers owe a penalty if no exemption is available.
+The information on Form 1095-B allows taxpayers (and the IRS) to determine whether the taxpayers owe a penalty for months beginning before December 31, 2018 if no exemption is available.

 Taxpayers who receive a Form 1095-B should take different actions depending on their situation: